Economic and Political Overview

 Executive Power

 The President is the head of state and is elected by universal suffrage for five years.
-He is the commander-in-chief of the army and it is he who appoints the Prime Minister - the head of government - once he has been appointed by Parliament, as leader of the party or of the majority coalition.
-The Prime Minister's term is five years.
+He is the commander-in-chief of the army and nominates the Prime Minister – the head of government – who must then be approved by Parliament as the leader of the party or the majority coalition.
+The Prime Minister does not have a fixed five-year term and serves as long as they maintain parliamentary support.
 Executive power is shared between the President and the Prime Minister.
-The President chooses the Minister of Defense and the Ministry of Foreign Affairs, the other ministers of the Council are chosen by the Prime Minister.
+The President chooses the Minister of Defense and the Minister of Foreign Affairs, while the other ministers of the Council are nominated by the Prime Minister and approved by Parliament.

 Legislative Power

 The legislature in Ukraine is unicameral.
-The parliament called Supreme Council consists of 450 seats with its members chosen on a proportional basis from those parties that gain 3% or more of the national electoral vote; members serve five-year terms.
-The President has the power to dissolve the Supreme Council, if he so wishes.
-The people of Ukraine have limited political rights.
+The parliament, called the Verkhovna Rada (Supreme Council), consists of 450 seats, with its members chosen on a proportional basis from parties that gain 5% or more of the national electoral vote; members serve five-year terms.
+The President has the power to dissolve the Supreme Council under certain conditions, such as if it fails to form a government within the constitutional timeframe.
+The people of Ukraine have full political rights, including the ability to vote, form political parties, and participate in governance.

 Indicator of Freedom of the Press